Alimir/wp-ulike/readme.txt

 == Upgrade Notice ==

 = 5.1.1 =
-Open **WP ULike → Statistics** after updating to explore the redesigned dashboard.
-Your existing votes and settings are untouched — this update is all about a clearer, friendlier way to understand engagement.
+Open **WP ULike → Statistics** for Overview, engagement reports, growth tips, publish-timing insights, and vote logs.
+Your existing votes and settings stay as they are.

 = 5.0.6 =
-Safe update — your votes, settings, and data stay as they are. **WP ULike Pro below 2.1.4?** The old post schema box moves to **Tools → Schema Generator** in Pro 2.1.4+.
+Safe update.
+Your votes, settings, and data stay as they are. **WP ULike Pro below 2.1.4?** The old post schema box moves to **Tools → Schema Generator** in Pro 2.1.4+.
 Update Pro when you can; nothing breaks on the front end.

 = 5.0.5 =
 If you use a full-page cache plugin, purge your site cache after updating.